 Updating and upgrading was an expensive exercise in the past – but not in the new Dynamics 365 Business Central world.
 When it is time to update or upgrade the core system or any extensions, it will be very easy because the core system hasn’t been touched.
 You only have to invest once to implement / upgrade to Dynamics 365 Business Central, and then all you have to do is maintain it with free updates and upgrades for years to come.

-The next feature worth mentioning when it comes to Dynamics NAV vs Dynamics 365 Business Central, is the beautiful re-skinning of the Web Client (including its sisters: the Tablet and Phone Clients).
-As for the Windows Client, the visual user experience remains the same as in Dynamics NAV 2018…why no change to the Windows client?
+The next feature worth mentioning within Dynamics 365 Business Central is the beautiful re-skinning of the web client (including its sisters, the tablet and phone clients).
+As for the Windows client, the visual user experience remains the same as in Dynamics NAV 2018… why no change to the Windows client?
 Because as of Dynamics 365 Business Central 15, the Windows (RTC) client has been retired!
 The web client is beautiful.
 New and varied fonts to highlight important information as a headline banner on the Role Centre, a fabulous teal Role Centre with easy navigation and interestingly capitalised field names on lists!
 It’s a curiously small difference but actually a nice touch.
-The Web Client is now the better client.
+The web client is now the better client.
 It’s no longer the ‘nearly as good’ client.
 So, bite the bullet if you’re moving to Dynamics 365 Business Central.
 It’s the future.